hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 }
 ```

-If you try to check the json decoded data, it is often difficult to know its structure by simple printing, especially when the data is nested deeply or contains a large number of fields.
+If you try to check the JSON decoded data, it is often difficult to know its structure by simple printing, especially when the data is nested deeply or contains a large number of fields.
 To solve this problem, you can use the `pprint()` function instead of the normal `print()` function.
 After you understand its structure, you can use `class['key']` to access the items.

 ```python
 import json